Cos2x – Formula, Identity, and Solved Math Tasks

 Formula in terms of sin(x)

 The formula of cos2x in terms of sin(x) is cos(2x) = 1 – 2sin²x.
-We use this value when we don’t know the value of cos(x).
+As you may have guessed, we use this value when we don’t know the value of cos(x).

 Derivation of cos2x formula

-Cos⁡2x derivative means finding the formula for cos⁡2x in terms of a simpler expression.
+Cos⁡2x derivative means showing how the formula is obtained from basic trigonometric identities.
 There are two ways you can do this:

 Derivation using the cosine rule